Impressionism, the partakers of the expositions:

-Mary Cassatt debuted at the Salon of 1868.
+Mary Stevenson Cassatt debuted at the Salon of 1868.
 She would exhibit again in 1870 / 72 / 73 / 74 / 75 /76.
 She was (partly) rejected in 1869 / 75 / 77.
 First she exhibited as Mary Stevenson.
 (See account and her submitted works.)
 Her paintings were quite traditional and she even darkened her palette to get accepted.
-But after her last rejection she gladly accepted the invitation of Degas to join the independent ‘impressionist’ expositions (R44,p14).
-Later in 1905 she would utter her critic about the Salon in this way: ‘I think the jury system may lead… to a high average, but in art what we want is the certainty that the one spark of original genius shall not be extinguished, that is better than average excellence, that is what will survive… (R44,p12).
-She promoted in 1904 to stick to the independent principles of no jury, no medals, no awards, which were a protest against official exhibitions (R2,p264;R44,p38).
+But after her last rejection in 1877 she gladly accepted the invitation of Degas to join the independent ‘impressionist’ expositions (R44,p14).
+Later in 1905 she would utter her critic about the Salon in this way: ‘I think the jury system may lead… to a high average, but in art what we want is the certainty that the one spark of original genius shall not be extinguished, that is better than average excellence, that is what will survive…’ (R44,p12).
+In a letter written in 1904 Cassatt promoted to stick to the independent principles of no jury, no medals, no awards, which were a protest against official exhibitions (R2,p264;R44,p38).

 Mary Cassatt joined the ‘impressionist’ expositions in 1879 + 80 + 81 + 86:

 At the 4th ‘impressionist’ exposition in 1879 Cassatt showed 11+1hc=12 works.

 At the 5th ‘impressionist’ exposition in 1880 Cassatt showed at least 18 works, including at least 10 etchings.

 At the 6th ‘impressionist’ exposition in 1881 Cassatt showed 11 works, inclusing 7 pastels.
 Henry Trianon (1881/04/24) reviewed ‘The truthfulness of the gesture and typical individuality are the two master qualities of Miss Cassatt.’
 (R90I,p367).

 In 1882 Cassatt followed Degas in boycotting the 7th ‘impressionist’ exposition (R44,p25;R3,p602/3).

-At the 8th ‘impressionist’ exposition in 1886 Cassatt showed 7 works.
+At the 8th ‘impressionist’ exposition in 1886 Cassatt showed only 7 works.
 Cassatt had an active role in organizing and financing the exposition (together with Degas and Morisot) (R44,p140+26).
 Labruyère (1886/05/28) reviewed ‘Miss Mary Cassatt’s drawing is very personal and her colour reveals a true painter’s nature.
 A little too much green, perhaps, but so much elegance and simplicity in the drawing, so much vibration in the tones! ‘ (R90I,p460).